getsolus/eopkg/man/eopkg.1.md

  * `-N`, `--no-color`

-   Disable text colourisation in the output from `eopkg` and all child processes.
+   Disable the use of ANSI escape sequences for colourisation by eopkg.

 ## SUBCOMMANDS